You may be running a sole proprietorship and not even know it.

 Taxes for sole props

 When you run a sole proprietorship, you and your business are identical for tax purposes (even if you have a registered business name).
-Which means your “business” doesn’t pay taxes.
-Instead, your business income is considered “personal income”, so you personally pay the taxes.
-Which means the tax table you normally consult to find your personal tax rate is the same tax table for sole proprietorship taxes.
+Your “business” doesn’t pay taxes.
+Instead, your business income and expenses are reported on your individual income tax return and you pay taxes based on your tax bracket.

 As for tax forms, all your business income and expenses are filed with IRS Form 1040 Schedule C, along with your personal tax return.
-If you expect to pay $1,000 or more in income taxes, you’ll need to file estimated taxes.
+If you expect to pay $1,000 or more in income taxes, you’ll need to make quarterly estimated tax payments.

 Since sole proprietors are self-employed, they have to pay self-employment taxes—Social Security and Medicare—taxes that are normally partially covered by an employer.
 Self-employment tax amounts to 15.3% of your net income.